themonomers/tesla-command-proxy/README.md

 It also adds a new `-mode ble` switch to the tesla-http-proxy, and then forwards API requests to the Owner API, except for commands which are send via BLE (Bluetooth Low Energy) with end-to-end command authentication.
 This requires the proxy to run on a device near the vehicle.

+> [!CAUTION]
+> ble mode does not need the client to valid auth token to send commands.
+Anybody with network access to the proxy could send commands.

 This is barely working right now.
 Use it at your own risk and have a debugger ready.
 I welcome Pull Requests.

 You need to generate a keypair and register it to the vehicle, which is possible via BLE and the tesla-command tool like this: